-Scheduled banks are those banks which are included in Second Schedule of Reserve Bank of provides special facilities including credit to scheduled banks.
+Scheduled banks are those banks which are included in Second Schedule of Reserve Bank of India.
+A scheduled bank must have a paid-up capital and reserves of at least Rs 5 lakh.
+RBI provides special facilities including credit to scheduled banks.
 Some of important scheduled banks are State Bank of India and its subsidiary banks, nationalised banks, foreign banks, etc.